Nath-G/ft_services/README.md

 42 Project - Cursus 2019 - 2020

 # *How to run the project*
-For this project, the VM (OS Linux Ubuntu 18.04) has to have following settings :
+For this project, the VM (OS Linux Ubuntu 18.04 https://cdn.42.fr/xubuntu-42.ova ) has to have following settings :
 - processor : 2
 - RAM : 3072MB
+- Minikube and docker are required

 The script has to be launched with a user in docker group.
 So you have to :